phenixtax

 • Ensure that local operating companies benefit from the skills and expertise of the Indirect Tax function

-• To set clear, accessible and workable policies, standards, manuals and guidelines endorsing company's culture
+• To set clear, accessible and workable policies, standards, manuals and guidelines endorsing the company's culture

 • To ensure that group companies act consistently globally and benefit from best practices applied by other group companies.